Overview

 Survey questions

 Having a multiple-choice survey means asking one or more questions, each of which has two or more answers.
-There are no right or wrong answers so answer validation is not necessary.
+There are no right or wrong answers, so answer validation is not necessary.

 In this experience, all questions are stored in an Excel file, enabling us to profit from the power and simplicity of the Excel Interface Asset.